tstack/lnav/docs/source/ui.rst

 The prompt has emacs-like keyboard shortcuts that can be used for editing and moving within the command-line.

+To cancel the prompt, you must press :kbd:`Esc` twice.
+This is to prevent accidentally closing the prompt when closing a completion popup.

 .. note::

     Commands can also be executed by pasting a snippet when focused on